 C. In the event a Police Officer should be killed while acting in his official capacity in the line of duty, the Borough shall provide a death benefit to the officer’s family of up to Two Thousand Dollars ($2,000.00) to help defray funeral expenses.

-ARTICLE XXXI A. If any provision of this Agreement or any application of this Agreement to any employee or group of employees is held invalid by operation of law or by a Court or other tribunal of competent jurisdiction, such provision shall be inoperative but all other provisions shall not be affected thereby, and shall continue in full force and effect.
+SEPARABILITY AND SAVINGS A. If any provision of this Agreement or any application of this Agreement to any employee or group of employees is held invalid by operation of law or by a Court or other tribunal of competent jurisdiction, such provision shall be inoperative but all other provisions shall not be affected thereby, and shall continue in full force and effect.

 IN WITNESS WHEREOF, the parties have hereunto affixed their signatures.